junxit/us-congress-bills-116/bill.md

 > - **(d)** *Use of funds* Grants awarded under subsection (b)—
 >   - **(1)** shall be used to develop, expand, and enhance community and statewide evidence-informed family support services; and
 >   - **(2)** may be used to—
->     - **(A)** build connections between family support networks, including providing technical assistance between family community organizations and peer support networks, and with other family support services, focused on enhancing knowledge of evidence-informed interventions for family members and loved ones of individuals living with substance use disorders, or problematic substance use, and reducing harm by educating service providers on current evidence regarding addiction and the family, including—
+>     - **(A)** build connections between family support networks, including providing technical assistance between family community organizations and peer support networks, and with other family support services, focused on enhancing knowledge of evidence-informed interventions for family members and loved ones of individuals living with substance use disorders and reducing harm by educating service providers on current evidence regarding addiction and the family, including—
 >       - **(i)** behavioral health providers, including such providers focused specifically on family and couples therapy in the context of addiction;
 >       - **(ii)** primary care providers;
->       - **(iii)** providers of foster care services or support services for grandparents and other extended family impacted by addiction; and
+>       - **(iii)** providers of foster care services or support services for grandparents, guardians, and other extended family impacted by addiction; and
 >       - **(iv)** other family support services that connect to community resources for individuals with substance use disorders, including non-clinical community services;
 >     - **(B)** reduce stigma associated with the family of individuals with substance use disorders by improving knowledge about addiction and its treatment, providing compassionate support, and dispelling myths that perpetuate such stigma;
 >     - **(C)** conduct outreach on issues relating to substance use disorders and family support, which may include education, training, and resources with respect to—